-- In the 18th Century, Britain was one of the most important countries in the world and London was its the most important city. - Some Londoners were rich and they built some of the most beautiful houses.
+- In the 18th Century, Britain was one of the most important countries in the world and London was its most important city. - Some Londoners were rich and they built some of the most beautiful houses.
 Many of them are still standing today.
 But, there were also many poor people in London.

-QUEEN VICTORIA (1837-1901)
+Queen Victoria (1837-1901)

-- She was one of the most important monarchs in British history. - At that time many railways were built.
+- She was an important monarch - At that time many railways were built.
 People could travel by train. - In 1851 there was the Great Exhibition at the Crystal Palace in Hyde Park.
 More than 6 million people came to the wonderful exhibits. - In 1863, world first underground train began to run in London.